Canvas and Its Enemies — Mildew, UV, Salt, and Wet Rot

 The salt problem is compounded by the hygroscopic nature of some treatment compounds — zinc chloride being the example covered elsewhere in these notes — which is one reason why canvas treatments that incorporate hygroscopic salts always want an overcoat of oil or wax to manage the moisture exposure of the treated surface.

-UV damage to natural canvas is photo-oxidative degradation of the cellulose and lignin in the fibre — the same mechanism that greys and weakens unprotected timber, operating on a woven substrate.
+UV damage to natural canvas is photo-oxidative degradation of the cellulose and surface extractives in the fibre — the same mechanism that greys and weakens unprotected timber, operating on a woven substrate.
 The presentation is gradual bleaching and progressive embrittlement of the surface fibres, leading eventually to a loss of abrasion resistance and tensile strength in the outer layers of the weave.

 The characteristic sign is a chalky, fibrous surface texture on areas of maximum UV exposure — the top of a furled sail, the outer face of a canvas cover, any surface that spends long periods facing the sky.
 The inner fibres remain relatively intact while the surface layer degrades, which means the canvas looks progressively worse before it begins to fail mechanically.
 The failure, when it comes, is abrasion-initiated — the degraded surface fibres offer no resistance to chafe and the canvas begins to wear through at the areas of maximum UV exposure and maximum mechanical contact simultaneously.

-Abrasion — The Mechanical Dimension
+Abrasion — The Mechanical Accelerant

 Abrasion is not biological, not chemical, and not strictly a preservation problem in the conventional sense — but it accelerates every other failure mode so reliably that it deserves mention in any honest account of what destroys canvas.